alex23lemm/monai2021bootcamp-aws-instructions/README.md

 ![image](https://user-images.githubusercontent.com/611112/134502649-760221b7-0d5f-4057-ba29-9279676d1c9d.png)

+* Congratulations!
+You are now ready to get started.
+The NVIDIA team will share specific information on the notebooks for the Bootcamp Challenge Day you will use today later during our intro session.
+But please, keep on reading the last section below.

 ## Launching Juypter notebooks

 **Important**: When selecting and launching a notebook, you will be asked to select your preferred kernel.
 Please make sure to always select the `conda_pytorch-latest_p36 kernel`:

 ![image](https://user-images.githubusercontent.com/611112/134423773-4b5983c5-a631-44d2-bade-3a302e19f733.png)

+**Have fun today and good luck with the mini challenges!**